CodingHouseStudio/veteranam_info/README.md

 or
 Get-ChildItem -Path integration_test -Filter '*_test.dart' | ForEach-Object { flutter run -d chrome --web-port 8080 $_.FullName }

+If you want to start test in production mode for tests, add this line to the end of the command --dart-define=FLAVOUR=staging --flavor=staging

 pre requisite - run chrome web driver in a different terminal window

 chromedriver --port=4444